navaneethkrishnan91/shipping-api/README.md

 ## Testing
 - Run `npm run test` to run the unit tests for the app.
-- Run `npm run test:e2e` to run the end-to-end tests for the app.
+- Run `npm run test:e2e` to run the end-to-end tests for the app. [can only be run locally]

 ## API Routes
 The following routes have been implemented: